Gold Filled vs. Gold Vermeil vs. Gold Plating: A 101 Guide

 Source: wikipedia

 Although gold-filled may sound like solid gold, it is not.
-It describes a mixture of gold and brass that has been mechanically bonded by applying heat and pressure to form a bond.
-A lot of the high quality gold-filled jewelry looks like solid gold.
+It describes a mixture of gold and brass(sometimes silver) that has been mechanically bonded by applying heat or pressure to form a bond.
+A lot of high-quality gold-filled jewelry looks like solid gold.
 A piece must have around one-tenth of its weight in gold to be considered gold-filled.
 In certain regions of the world, gold filled is sometimes referred to as “rolled gold.”

 To comply with US law, the gold content must make up at least 5% of the overall weight.
 In rare circumstances, the terms “rolled gold plate” and “gold overlay,” but not “gold-filled,” may be used lawfully if the percentage is less than 5%.